angband/angband/docs/guide.rst

 Regarding Artifacts
 ```````````````````

-For every single item, there is a 1 in 1000 chance that it will be an
+For every single wearable item, there is a small chance that it will be an
 artifact.
 This might seem slim, but considering the number of monsters you
 will slay, it soon adds up.
 If you work through a large room full of orcs,
 there's about a one-in-ten chance that you'll discover at least one artifact